-- The adjustment will be based on credit hours earned and will be determined by the Financial Aid Office.
-All family members involved must remain in full-time attendance for the entire semester. - The College (Financial Aid Office) reserves the right to specify which individual shall pay full tuition and which shall receive the discount(s).
+• The College (Financial Aid Office) reserves the right to specify which individual shall pay full tuition and which shall receive the discount(s).

-Refunds\
+Refunds

 The College must engage its faculty and make other costly commitments in advance on the basis of anticipated revenue from tuition.
 When students withdraw, they leave a financial void which cannot be filled after a semester has begun.
 Therefore, the following refund policy has been established for standard semesters (Fall and Spring):